 When school started in September, the two principals expected that trouble might erupt but this never occurred.
 To instill joint school spirit, Principal Henry Hart of South Central and Principal R. T. Hargreaves of North Central, flew the orange and black banner of South Central alongside the red and black banner of North Central with a banner of blue and white, symbolizing the joint school colors, flying above.
 For a year and a half, the two schools worked together in studies, athletics and other school activities as "Spokane High School."
 Combined teams won the championship in baseball, basketball, track and oratory; the football team did not do too well the first season, but defeated all except Wenatchee the following year.

-Alumni and students of Spokane/South Central high school were invited to attend the three day grand opening of the magnificent new Tudor-Gothic style school which began on the evening of April l, 1912, with a concert and reception in the new auditorium.
+Alumni and students of Spokane/South Central high school were invited to attend the three day grand opening of the magnificent new Tudor-Gothic style school which began on the evening of April 1, 1912, with a concert and reception in the new auditorium.
 Principal Henry Hart, assisted by the oldest member of the faculty, Mrs. Olive B. Jones, planned the entire event.
 Tuesday, April 2, included a tour of the new building and reunion gatherings of the various classes from years past, followed by an evening program and reception.
 The formal dedication of Lewis and Clark High School took place on Wednesday afternoon, April 3, 1912.
 Everyone who toured the imposing brick building trimmed with terra cotta was impressed with its main entry sheathed in marble and the wide interior hallways covered with marble terrazzo.
 Called the pride of the city and superior to any other high school west of the Mississippi, the school covered almost the entire block.
+The total cost of construction for the new Lewis and Clark was $660,000.

 In May, 1912, Lewis and Clark High School published the first issue of The Lewis and Clark Journal, a title the award-winning publication has retained to the present day.
 This evolved from the earlier Orange and Black that was first issued by Spokane High School.
 During the time the two high schools were combined after the 1910 fire, their joint publication was called The Blue and White.
 The Journal, published monthly during the school year, originally carried articles about school life and each semester featured photographs and information about graduating seniors.
 By 1920, The Tiger became the annual school publication covering the school year.